Home History Photos Documents Audio Stories Reunions FAQ

 On the westbound (return) trip from Oran, Algeria, the USS Enright and it's convoy stopped in the Azores (map wp ph).
 It was refueling stop for the ship.
 A few of the sailors were foolish enough to hoist some kind of alcohol up to the ship from bumboats which came along side.
 One signalman was out for two days, while the others covered for him. -- Al Green

-Resources Submitting content Contact Search
+What's New Resources Submitting content Contact Search

 USSEnright.org